ABOUT THE EVENT

 TRACK 2 Post-harvest Technology: Post-harvest technology plays a major role in accomplishing the dietary needs of the people through apt processing which includes the removal of nutritional losses from the food products and correct fortification.
 It carries a lot of potential for developing rural industries as post harvesting is vital for healthy processing and consumers are attracted to the benefits of these well-processed products.

 - Plant environmental sciences and forest ecosystems

 - Post-harvest technology of oilseeds and pulses

-TRACK 3 Agriculture Law and Policy: Agriculture law is a broad canopy that covers seed, water, fertilizer, pesticide use, agricultural infrastructure, agricultural insurance, agricultural marketing, agricultural labour, agricultural finance, farming rights, land tenure and tenancy system and law on Agricultural processing and rural industry.
-Issues of environmental law, sustainability, animal welfare, and food law and policy are monitored under Ag-law.
+TRACK 3 Agriculture Law and Policy: Agriculture law is a broad canopy that covers seed, water, fertilizer, pesticide use, agricultural infrastructure, agricultural insurance, agricultural marketing, agricultural labor, agricultural finance, farming rights, land tenure and tenancy system and law on Agricultural processing and rural industry.
+Issues related to environmental law, sustainability, animal welfare, and food law and policy are monitored under Ag-law.

 - Agricultural finance

 - Farming rights

 - Agricultural district